Psykotikism/Mutant_Tanks/README.md

 @infected
 ```

-Commands:
+Command:

 ```
 sm_tank

 Valid inputs:

-1. sm_tank <type 1*-500*> *The minimum and maximum values are determined by "st_typerange".
+1. sm_tank <type 1*-500*> *The minimum and maximum values are determined by "Type Range".
 (The lowest value you can set is 1 and the highest value you can set is 500 though.)
 2. sm_tank <type name*> *The plugin will attempt to match the name with any of the Super Tank types' names.
 (Partial names are acceptable.
 If more than 1 match is found, a random match is chosen.
 If 0 matches are found, the command cancels the request.)

 Note: The command has 2 functions.